sdziallas/comp55/docs/labs/14-Test.md

 To run a Junit test,
-you can either use the command shortcut ***Alt-Shift-X, T***, or you can **right click** on the project in the package explorer and then select, *Run As->JUnit Test*.
+you can either use the command shortcut ***Alt-Shift-X, T***, or you can **right-click** on the project in the package explorer and then select, *Run As->JUnit Test*.
 Running the JUnit Test will open up the JUnit view, where you'll get something that looks like what you see on the left.
-First thing to notice is the bar, which is a color indicator for letting you know whether or not your test passed or failed.
+First, notice the bar,
+which is a color indicator for letting you know whether or not your test passed or failed.
-Just below that is going to be a list of all the test methods that we have, along with their individual results.
+Just below that is going to be a list of all the test methods that we have, along with individual results.
 In our case,
-we only have one test method so far, so that will just show as being a failure.
+we only have one test method so far, so that will cause that test to fail.
-Above the bar you can notice that we won't just get whether or not everything passed or failed, but you'll get a much more detailed look at how many of the tests passed, which will be organized into methods.
+Above the bar, you can notice that we won't just get whether or not everything passed or failed, but you'll get a much more detailed look at how many of the tests passed, which will be organized into methods.